OUTDOOR. OUTREACH. THINK OUTSIDE THE PEW!

 When you attend Drive-in Worship you may remain in your car, tuning your radio dial to our local broadcast on FM 93.3.
 Or (weather permitting) you may bring your camp chair or blanket out nearer to the Pavilion of Praise and enjoy worshiping the Lord under God's cathedral of the great blue sky.

-Worship music at Drive-in Worship will be primarily contemporary praise, integrated with some of the older, more familiar hymns each week.
+Worship music at Drive-in Worship is primarily contemporary praise, integrated with some of the older, more familiar hymns each week.
 Preaching will focus on New Testament passages which are foundational to having a personal relationship with Jesus Christ.

 "When Jesus saw the crowds, he had compassion on them, because they were harassed and helpless, like sheep without a shepherd."
 Matthew 9:36